Canada: Firefighters battle 170 wildfires amid heat wave | DW | 03.07.2021

 Fires have devastated towns in British Columbia, with the military on standby to respond to the threat.

-Over 170 wildfires were raging in the western Canadian province of British Colombia (BC) on Saturday, as the region experiences a record heat wave.
+Over 170 wildfires were raging in the western Canadian province of British Columbia (BC) on Saturday, as the region experiences a record heat wave.

 The Canadian military was put on standby to help fight the blazes and evacuate citizens from affected towns.